dcodesdev/rustfinity.com/challenges/tuple-structs/description.md

     <summary>Click here to reveal hints</summary>

 - Use dot notation to access the fields of the tuple struct (e.g., `rect.0` for width and `rect.1` for height).
-- Tuple structs are just like tuples but with a named type, so you can destructure them as you would a regular tuple.

 </details>